ramlaxman/Tech-Writer-Portfolio/Developer and Configuration Guides/Manually create volume for Cinder in OpenStack.md

     ```
     Now, you will have `cinder-volumes` named partition which is unmounted.

+7. To mount the partition, go to Terminal and login as `root` user.

    Note that this line: `Device /dev/sda3` might be different as per configurations and devices.

-7. To mount the partition, go to Terminal as root user.
 8. Run this command:
     ```
     pvcreate /dev/sda3 \